TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 Beta is the chance a cell gets repainted at step t.
 Alpha is the chance a cell stays the same! alpha_bar is the chance a cell survives without any change from start to finish.

 - What is the interpertation of cross entropy?
 Would it be useful to also plot some kind of pixel accuracy metric?
 If so what and how?
+Yes we plot by noise bucket and also total.

 - During training and forward passing on one batch, will each datapoint in a batch get a different randomly sampled timestamp?
 Are timestamps sampled uniformly?
 Yes! and uniform should be fine.